-Idbic 17 Medable 1-1 Actions Action ID Action Description T 1.1 Amend the Off-Street Parking Regulation of Municipal Code to incorporate smart growth principles and to incentivize walking, biking, and public transit.
-Create a single "blended" parking requirement for commercial uses to facilitate future changes of use (i.e., changing a retail store to a restaurant).
+Action ID Action Description Τ1.1 Amend the Off-Street Parking Regulation of Municipal Code to incorporate smart growth principles and to incentivize walking, biking, and public transit.
+1. Create a single "blended" parking requirement for commercial uses to facilitate future changes of use (i.e., changing a retail store to a restaurant).
 2. Provide requirements or incentives for bicycle parking.
-Allow on-street parking along the property's frontage to count towards satisfying a portion of the property's off-street parking requirements.
-Create parking preferences or incentives for residents who rideshare or use low- or zero-emissions vehicles.
-Allow property owners to develop and implement parking demand management plans that consider ways to reduce the need for off-street parking by using shared parking arrangements, valet parking services, paid parking, and other appropriate techniques.
+3. Allow on-street parking along the property's frontage to count towards satisfying a portion of the property's off-street parking requirements.
+4. Create parking preferences or incentives for residents who rideshare or use low- or zero-emissions vehicles.
+5. Allow property owners to develop and implement parking demand management plans that consider ways to reduce the need for off-street parking by using shared parking arrangements, valet parking services, paid parking, and other appropriate techniques.
 6. Establish design standards or retrofit standards for Complete Streets.
 7. Promote multi-modal use.
-Key Pillar: Structural Change T 1.2 Update the General Plan to facilitate complete and walkable neighborhoods, maximize infill development, support the regional Sustainable Communities Strategy, and promote a jobs-housing match.
-Consider hiring a specialist to evaluate the Jobs-Housing Balance in the City and develop strategies to incorporate into community planning and local land-use regulations to address a mis-matched Jobs-Housing Balance to reduce VMT from commuting.
-Key Pillar: Structural Change T 1.3 Based on the completed Complete Streets Assessment (existing Mobility program 6) and the Complete Streets Inventory Baseline, develop a priority list of complete streets improvements such as retrofits, design standards, and green infrastructure that would accommodate walking, biking, transit use and carpooling.
+Key Pillar: Structural Change Т 1.2 In support of the General Plan and City land-use policies, maximize infill development, increase land-use 1 1.2 and transit efficiencies to support the regional Sustainable Communities Strategy and promote a jobs- housing match.
+In addition, work with developers to prioritize infill development projects and transit- oriented development zones.
+T 1.3 Based on the completed Complete Streets Assessment (existing Mobility program 6), the Complete Streets Inventory Baseline, and the 2020 Bicycle and Pedestrian Master Plan, develop a priority list of complete streets improvements such as retrofits, design standards, and green infrastructure that would accommodate walking, biking, transit use and carpooling.
 This effort should include a schedule for implementation, prioritization of improvements, identification of whether improvement will aid in walking, biking or transit access, and the plan should ensure equitable roll-out to low-income communities.
 Key Pillar: Structural Change T 1.4 Adopt and implement a micro-mobility policy that promotes ownership of micro-mobility devices, especially among lower income community members.
 Promote equitable access to charging facilities for electric micro-mobility devices.
 Key Pillar: Structural Change T 1.5 Continue to implement 2020 Bicycle and Pedestrian Master Plan goals of developing 153 new bicycle facilities and 32 miles of multi-use paths for pedestrians and cyclists.
-Key Pillar: Structural Change ,